MixedRealityLab/nottreal/README.md

 	f) A list of previously filled *slots*
 	g) A list of optional *log-only messages*
 	h) A list of *loading messages* to display on the Wizard window
-	g) A list of options, dependant upon the voice used

 NottReal can store all sent messages in a timestamped log.
 You can configure this by passing in a directory's path to the `-d` option.